vdarkobar/Home-Cloud/README.md

 > *VM > Hardware > Hard Disk > Disk Action > Resize*
 > *CT > Resources > Root Disk > Volume Action > Resize*

-- SSH in using *Bastion/Jump* Server,
+- run script to harden Linux server and to install one of the Services,
-- run script to install Service
+- Later, *Bastion/Jump* Server to SSH in.

 ---